Vitamix almond milk is the smoothest and creamiest raw almond milk I’ve ever made! I’m never going to make it any other way!

 Do I have to use a nut-milk bag to strain it?

 The short answer is no!
 The long answer is that while it’s super easy to do with a nut-milk bag, there are other ways to do it.
-You could line a fine strainer with either a thin cotton cloth tea towel or a few layers of cheesecloth.
+You could line a fine strainer with either a thin tea towel or a few layers of cheesecloth.
 Set the fine mesh sieve over a container with a spout (like this batter bowl).
 You could use a large mixing bowl, but it will be harder to pour into the storage container.

-Now, just refrigerate the leftover nut pulp and wash the tea towel or layers of cheesecloth.
+Now, just refrigerate the leftover nut pulp and wash the thin tea towel or layers of cheesecloth.
 Pour the plant-based milk into a mason jar and store tightly sealed in the fridge.

-Absolutely not!
-It is not a big deal to leave them out.
-In fact, some people love to use plant milk as a dairy substitute instead of cream in savory dishes when they are cooking.
+In place of dates, you can also substitute maple syrup or agave nectar to give it a little sweetness in a different way.
+In fact, some people love to use plant milk as a dairy substitute instead of cream in savory dishes when they are cooking and leave the sweetness out all together.

 What temperature should my water be?